jpollock/local-addon-ai-site-builder/README.md

 ### Setting Up API Keys

-1. Open Local by Flywheel
+1. Open Local by WP Engine
 2. Navigate to the AI Site Builder addon
 3. Click on Settings
 4. Enter your API key(s)